loke-js/Flight_Reminder_Service/README.md

-# Welcome to FLights Service
+# Welcome to Reminder Service

  ## Project Setup
  - clone the project on your local